 Great!
-You set up the field with designated spots for your team bases and strategic covers?
+Did you set up the field with designated spots for your team bases and strategic covers?
 Perfect!
 So, now that you're all ready to go - what's the plan?
 Yell and run towards the opposing team and hope to get them all drenched before they have filled up their SpyraOne?
 Sounds...solid, unless - your opponents probably have the exact same strategy.
 Sorry.
 But you can do better.
 Here, we are going to tell you all about one of the most underrated player positions: the cover.

-How to set up/choose you cover
+How to set up/choose your cover

 That's actually a crucial task to do before starting your water battle.
 You want it to be challenging and epic, right?
 So here's what to do: